 Neutral stability requires that q is Nash and that it is robust to the introduction of (any combination of) alternative best responses to q , in the sense that q will not do worse than the average ($U(q, p) \geq U(p, p)$) when such alternative best responses are introduced.
-Neutral stability implies Lyapunov stability under the replicator dynamics (Thomas, 1985; Bomze and Weibull, 1995).
+With the previous definition, neutral stability implies Lyapunov stability under the replicator dynamics (Thomas, 1985; Bomze and Weibull, 1995).

-3.2 Nash states in G^{Ends}
+3.2 Nash states in the repeated game